 See Monterey in full bloom!
-The weather is slowly warming up.
-The days are getting longer, and hiking paths have become more vibrant than ever.
+The days are getting longer and hiking paths have become more vibrant than ever.
 The central coast is well-known for its variety of wildflowers that paint the coastline, fields, and hillsides with hues that span the entire rainbow.
 To take the guess work out of where to begin your next wildflower hike, we have put together a list of some of the top spots around Monterey County.
 Enjoy!